oliverturner/blog/src/pages/posts/mqs-in-js.md

 };
 ```

-The exported value includes the numeric breakpoints we can use with `matchMedia` in our JS, plus a map of named media queries that share the same keys (prefixed with `--mq-`) and values (specified as pixels).
+The exported value includes the purely numeric `breakpoints` plus `customMedia`,
+a map of named media queries that share the same keys and values:

 ```js
 {